mazebenchmark/mazebenchmark.github.io/index.md

 ### .mz Files

 The `.mz` files contains the maze structure information: size, connectivity, and walls plot.
+The following table shows an example of a `.mz` file and what indicates each value:

 **.mz File**|**Indicates**
 -------------------------------|-----------